OPEnSLab-OSU/SSLClient/README.md

 br_ssl_client_init_full(&m_sslctx, &m_x509ctx, m_trust_anchors, m_trust_anchors_num);
 ```
 If for some unfortunate reason you need SSL 3.0 or SSL 2.0, you will need to modify the BearSSL profile to enable support.
 Check out the [BearSSL profiles documentation](https://bearssl.org/api1.html#profiles) and I wish you the best of luck.

+### Security
+Unlike BearSSL, SSLClient is not rigourously vetted to be secure.
+If your project has security requirements, I recommend you utilize BearSSL directly.

 ### Known Issues
  * In some drivers (Ethernet), calls to `Client::flush` will hang if internet is available but there is no route to the destination.
 Unfortunately SSLClient cannot correct for this without modifying the driver itself, and as a result the recommended solution is ensuring you choose a driver with built-in timeouts to prevent freezing.
 [More information here](https://github.com/OPEnSLab-OSU/SSLClient/issues/13#issuecomment-643855923).